maajidhusain/maajidhusain.github.io/about.md

 ## 2. About my Life

-I am a student first, but in my free time I really enjoy to explore nature, go longboarding, spend time with friends, and working towards my career and academic goals.
+I am a student first, but in my free time I really enjoy exploring nature, going longboarding, spending time with friends, and working towards my career and academic goals.

 --------------------

 ## 3. Reading

-Leisurly reading is something I have always been interested in.
+Leisurely reading is something I have always been interested in.
 Some of my favorite books include:
 1. *The Bartimaeus Sequence* by Jonathan Stroud
 2. *Great Expectations* by Charles Dickens
 3. *The Autobiography of Malcom X* by Malcolm X and Alex Haley